dlampsi/gsrv/README.md

 		}
 	}()

+	// GSRV server
 	srv, err := gsrv.New(
 		"0.0.0.0:8080",
 		gsrv.WithTimeout(shutdownTimeout),
 	)
 	if err != nil {
 		// Process the error
 	}

+	/*
-    // Here comes your custom HTTP handler (router) which can be any framework (like gin or gorilla) handler := CreateYourCustomHttpHandler()
+		Here comes your custom HTTP handler (router) which can be any framework (like gin or gorilla)
+	*/
+	handler := CreateYourCustomHttpHandler()

 	// This will block until the provided context is closed. err = srv.ServeHTTP(ctx, handler)
 	cancel()
 	if err != nil {
 		// Process the error